 If you’re involved in a startup, the founder of your own business or a solopreneur, you’ll understand how wide the choice of startup marketing strategies is…

 …and to make things more confusing, most of these tools, channels and tactics label themselves as ‘MARKETING MUST-HAVES’.

 Throw this disorientating number of options in with a small startup marketing budget (that every business must scale when they’re starting out), and it’s likely that most of you are in a tough spot.

 That’s why I’ve created this startup marketing guide.
-These directions will work as a framework for any small business, no matter their niche or industry.
+These directions will work as a framework for any small business, no matter its niche or industry.